Variational Quantum Algorithms: Basic concepts and tools

-For a given VQA to be implementable in near-term quantum hardware, the quantum circuits employed to estimate $C(\vec{\theta})$ must keep the circuit depth and ancilla requirements small.
+For a given VQA to be implementable in NISQ hardware, the quantum circuits used to estimate $C(\vec{\theta})$ must keep the circuit depth and ancilla requirements small.
 This is due to the fact that NISQ devices are prone to gate errors, have limited qubit counts, and that these qubits have short decoherence times.
 Hence the construction of efficient cost evaluation circuits is an important aspect of VQA research.